 If you can’t control how much environmental exposure you have at least be cautious what you ingest.

-Canned foods, plastic containers, water bottles and Teflon pans
+Canned foods, plastic containers, water bottles and non-stick pans coated with chemicals

 Most of them have PFCs, short for perfluorochemicals (used to coat carpets, clothes, furniture, and food packaging,) and bisphenol A (BPA – a synthetic estrogen used to harden polycarbonate plastics) which are leaching into foods inside the package.